Russia Travel Blog | All about Russia in English

 Color panoramas of the Russian Empire, photo 11

-Construction of the dam and gateway near the village of Kuzminskoye (1912).
+Construction of a dam and lock near the village of Kuzminskoye on the Oka River in Ryazan Oblast.
+(1912).

 Color panoramas of the Russian Empire, photo 12